The impact of human expert visual inspection on the discovery of strong gravitational lenses: The experiment

 \subsubsection{Lens simulations and additional lens examples.}

 We created two sets of simulations of strong lens systems.
 Each of them contains 160 images and both have a uniform Einstein radius distribution between $0.8 \arcsec < \theta_E < 3.0 \arcsec$.

 The simulations were created using {\tt Lenstronomy}\footnote{\url{https://github.com/lenstronomy/lenstronomy}} \citep{Birrer2018,Birrer2021} and are based on real images for the source and the lens.
 The full procedure is described in \cite{Rojas+2022} and can be summarized as follows: We pair Luminous Red Galaxies (LRGs) from the DES and source galaxies from the HST/HSC combined catalogue compiled by \cite{Canameras2020}, here the galaxies have the \textit{HST}/ACS F814W high-resolution \citep{Leauthaud2007,Scoville2007,Koekemoer2007} and the colour information from Hyper Suprime Cam (HSC) ultra-deep stack images \citep{Aihara2018}.
 We modelled the mass of the systems as a Singular Isothermal Ellipsoid (SIE), which has the following parameters: the Einstein radius ($\theta_E$), Position Angle, the axis ratio and the central position.
 The Einstein radius was calculated using the lens and source redshifts and the lens velocity dispersion.
 We inferred the lens galaxy redshift and velocity dispersion using a K-Nearest-Neighbors (KNN) algorithm, based on the assumption that galaxies with similar $gri$ magnitudes will also have similar redshifts and velocity dispersion, this procedure is explained in detail in \cite{Rojas+2022}.
 The rest of the parameters are derived by fitting an elliptical S\'ersic profile to the DES $r$-band image of the LRG.
 From this mass model we calculate the deflection of light, and trace rays back onto the source plane.
+The position of the source is randomly selected within a squeare that encloses the caustic curves.
 This process is done on an 0.03\arcsec pixel grid and then downsampled and PSF matched to the DES cutout of the LRG, and the flux scaled to the DES zero point.
 This simulated arc is then added to the DES LRG image to create a simulated lens.